This page was last updated 26 Sept 2007. To send additions/corrections go to the contact page.

 decided to give the job to Brian Tyler.

-The album Blaze Of Glory Joe "dedicated to my generation".
+The album Blaze Of Glory has this note by Joe: "dedicated to my generation".

-A 'frequently asked question' is: How tall is JJ?
-Well, the Rock Yearbook 1982
+A frequently asked question is: How tall is Joe?

 Not to be confused... other Joe Jackson's